javieitez/mydocs/howtos/terraform_debian13_pmx_cloudinit.md

       }
     }
     ide {
-      # Some images require a cloud-init disk on the IDE controller, others on the SCSI or SATA controller
+      # Some images require a cloud-init disk on the IDE controller
       ide1 {
         cloudinit {
           storage = "local-lvm"